supersoaker-warriors/Instatrip/README.md

 # TeamKraken
-TeamKraken's Project Repo
+Supersoaker Warriors' Project Repo

 ## Overview ##

 InstaView enables users to input a starting and end point then receive the fastest route based on their method and all instagram posts made within the last hour along that route.

 It is a great way to provide users with a visualization of their route and interesting things happening on that route just before they head out.

-Simply visit https://teamkraken.herokuapp.com to use the application.

 ## Installation ##

 To work on the source code, after cloning the repo you must npm & bower install.
 To start your local server enter into the bin folder and enter DEBUG=server npm start

 ## API Reference ##